Upload a Directory

-If an uploaded directory contain an
+If an uploaded directory contains an

-index.html file.
-When you navigate to the directory in a web browser, it will automatically be served to users from our Swarm gateways as if it were a website hosted by a normal web server.
+index.html file, when you navigate to the directory in a web browser it will automatically be served to users from our Swarm gateways as if it were a website hosted by a normal web server.
 Use this feature to host your unstoppable website on Swarm!

-This feature makes use of the tar command line utility to package the directory into a single file that can then uploaded to the Bee API for processing and distributed into the swarm for later retrieval.
+This feature makes use of the tar command line utility to package the directory into a single file that can then be uploaded to the Bee API for processing and distributed into the swarm for later retrieval.

 -z flag when using the